dougnoel/sentinel.example/README.md

 5. Right-Click on the project in the Project Explorer.
 6. Maven -> Update Project...
 7. Wait for the status bar in the lower right-hand corner to finish before continuing.
-8. In the Project Explorer Expand sentinel.example -> src/test/java -> tests
+8. In the Project Explorer, Expand sentinel.example -> src/test/java -> tests
 9. Right-click on TestRunner.java and select Run As -> JUnit Test

 If a browser pops up and the tests run successfully, you have successfully imported the project and are ready to build tests.

 # Section 2: Writing Your First Test (~2 hours)
 Writing a test starts before any code is written.
-When a user story is created, a ticket should have Acceptance Criteria that describe what the product owner expects the feature to do.
+When a user story is created, a ticket (what's a ticket? assumption - a user story?) should have Acceptance Criteria that describe what the product owner expects the feature to do.
 Writing good Acceptance Criteria is about communicating what you expect to happen when development on a user story is complete.
 Good Acceptance Criteria act as your discussion points for clarifying stories, your test cases for automated testing, and your bug reports.
-After Acceptance criteria are written by the product owner, they should be agreed upon by the product owners, development and QA *before* the ticket is accepted into a sprint.
+After Acceptance criteria are written by the product owner, they should be agreed upon by the product owners, development team members, and QA *before* the ticket is accepted into a sprint.
 Once a ticket is in a sprint, you will tweak the Acceptance Criteria to match the Gherkin steps that are already defined so that you do not have to write new code.

 It is important that the entire team be a part of this process.
-It is ok as the QA team member to write a few examples of acceptance criteria when convincing a team to adopt this tool.
-However, you must get the team on board with writing the criteria as a whole - as part of backlog grooming, *or the implementation of automation will ultimately fail.* **The entire team must be involved** in the creation of the steps so that the entire scope of testing is understood.
+It is acceptable as the QA team member to write a few examples of acceptance criteria when convincing a team to adopt this tool.
+However, you must get the team on board with writing the criteria as a whole - as part of backlog grooming *or the implementation of automation will ultimately fail.* **The entire team must be involved** in the creation of the steps so that the entire scope of testing is understood.
 The Acceptance Criteria are a QA Engineer's ticket description.
 Without them, the scope of the automation being written will change in Sprints, and you will ultimately find yourself falling behind as work piles up.
-Just like it is unreasonable to expect developers to have any accuracy in story estimates if the stories are not defined before starting a sprint, you cannot expect quality assurance automation developers to have accuracy in story estimates if the acceptance criteria are not defined before starting a sprint.
+Just like it is unreasonable to expect developers to have any accuracy in story size estimates if the stories are not defined before starting a sprint, you cannot expect quality assurance automation developers to have accuracy in story estimates if the acceptance criteria are not defined before starting a sprint.

 Acceptance criteria should be written as part of the ticket they are testing.
 Once you get used to using this tool, you will find that automating inside a sprint will be easy to do.
 Resist the urge to split stories or create testing stories that are different from development stories.
 If a story is too large to both develop and test in a single sprint, it is too large to finish in a sprint.
 This is either a problem of poorly defined stories, or poorly designed architecture.
 Both of these issues should be tackled as you encounter them.
 Pushing the problems off will prevent you from being successful and kill your automation effort.
 Additionally, acceptance criteria should be a part of the ticket you are testing so that the feature file can be tied to the same ticket number to which the code is tied.
 (Your developers *are* including ticket numbers when they check their code in, aren't they?
 If not, fix this now - it's an idea that's more than 20 years old.)
 Every testing scenario in a feature should have its own task ticket number, so that different people can code each task, but more importantly - every test can be run independently.